RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 She wasn't on her couch.

-Her worst fears of being kidnapped while she slept immediately and unhelpfully spang to mind.
+Her worst fears of being kidnapped while she slept immediately and unhelpfully sprang to mind.

 The normal thrum of her washing machine and the dishwasher was missing.
 The hum she couldn't stop her computer from making was gone.